Where To Buy 2021 Minnesota Twins Tickets

 Minnesota Twins 2021 Attendance Policy

 The Twins will welcome fans back to Target Field for the 2021 season.
-Beginning on April 8th for the home opener, up to 10,000 fans (25% capacity) will be allowed to attend Twins home games.
+To bring the season up to 10,000 fans (25% capacity) were allowed to attend Twins home games, but now the team has announced that they plan to move that up to 80% (31,603 fans) in June and 100% capacity by early July 5th.

 Target Field COVID-19 Health and Safety Protocols